Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 John Chisholm Marten (1908 – 1966) was born in Kent, England and moved to Australia at a young age, residing in Sydney for his adult life.
 John Marten was a theatrical artist and well known for his appreciation and support of the arts community.

 John was actively involved in many different art forms.
 He was trained in Spanish dancing and served in the merchant navy during the war.
-John also co-authored The Bali Ballet Murders with Cornelius Conyn, which was published in Australia, London and also translated into Dutch and published in the Netherlands.
-(This novel can be found at the Mitchell Library A823/C768/IAI)
+John also co-authored The Bali Ballet Murders with Cornelius Conyn, which was published in Australia, London and translated into Dutch and published in the Netherlands.
+(This novel can be found at the Mitchell Library A823/C768/IAI.)

 A strong advocate for the artistic capabilities of young Australians, John understood the costs involved in study and training programs and established The Marten Bequest through a charitable trust.